Riding the new Ecommerce Wave - Best Selling Author Releases New Book on How to Set Up Your Online Shopify Store

 More About Veronica Jeans

 Veronica Jeans is an ecommerce business consultant and Shopify expert who has been coaching and teaching business owners how to build and negotiate all the intricacies of running an online store.
-She integrates her extensive knowledge in the field of ecommerce, along with her international financial and tax
+She integrates her extensive knowledge in the field of ecommerce, along with her international business, financial, and tax expertise, to get her customers to launch successful businesses.

 You can learn more about her work at https://www.veronicajeans.com